Sony-Varghese/datascience-course/day5/python-errors.md

 TypeError: 'tuple' object does not support item assignment
 >>>
 ```
 This TypeError happens when an attempted operation on an object is not supported, and is not meant to be.
-In this case we use tuple which is immutable.
+In the above eg we try to change an element in tuple
+As tuple is immutable and does not support the action we specified it throw TypeError.

 ```
 >>> sample_set = {1,2,5,7,3}